jimfinnis/angort/README.md

-This is a very brief introduction to Angort - much more is available in [https://github.com/jimfinnis/angort/blob/master/manual/main.pdf](the full documentation) (and even that isn't as full as it could be.
+This is a very brief introduction to Angort - much more is available in [https://github.com/jimfinnis/angort/blob/master/manual/main.pdf] (and  that isn't as extensive as it could be).

 Angort is a (primarily) robot control language, inspired by Forth but with many features designed to help the coder.
 These features